• • • Alex’s Journey to Christ • • •

 I am now in my early 40s and a father of four children.
 From the age of 18, when I first discovered Zen Buddhism and meditation, I was very much involved in the spiritual ‘new age’ consciousness movement (although I don’t really think the term ‘New Age’ is fully appropriate for ancient practices).
 At the age of 21, I met my wife-to-be at an an Osho (Rajneesh) commune in the south of England, where I lived for a short while, becoming more and more interested in the teachings of this Indian teacher.
-I then moved to Totnes, followed by Glastonbury, where I got very interested in the ‘Satsang’ scene, listening to various spiritual teachers and reading many, many books about spiritual topics, ascended masters and so on.
+I then moved to Totnes, followed by Glastonbury, where I got very interested in the ‘Satsang’ scene, listening to various spiritual teachers and reading many, many books about spiritual topics of many different varieties.
 I was interested in anything which i felt had grains of truth running through it, including Hindu devotional (Hari Krishna) spirituality, which I enjoyed whilst living in an ashram in Glastonbury.
 From Glastonbury, I got involved in raw food, detoxification, juicing, and nutritional healing.
 I met a shamanic spiritual teacher there, and I moved to Portugal at the age of 23 to work more closely with him, where I remained for 2 or 3 years.
 My time there involved a lot of heart-based breathing meditation, some visualisations, shamanic dreamwork, and healing ceremonies.
-My work with this teacher culminated in 6 week detoxification retreat in the Sinai desert in Egypt, after which I returned to the UK to start a family.
+My work with this teacher culminated in a 40-day fasting retreat in the Sinai desert in Egypt, after which I returned to the UK to start a family.